Samuel Cummings: Biography

 Cummings' arms import business was significantly affected after surplus military firearm imports were greatly restricted by the US Gun Control Act of 1968.
 Before the act came into effect Cummings imported vast numbers of overseas arms and stockpiled his Alexandria warehouses sufficiently to meet demand for several years.

 His daughter Susan Cummings was convicted of voluntary manslaughter in 1998, after shooting her boyfriend Roberto Villegas.

 Interarms was later acquired by the High Standard Manufacturing Company.

 In popular culture

 Samuel Cummings and Interarms appear as relevant subjects in the well known 1974 Italian movie While There's War There's Hope ("Finché c'è guerra c'è speranza") starring and directed by Alberto Sordi.
-Cummings also appears in Anthony Sampson's 1991 two-part BBC2 documentary about the arms trade, The Two Edged Sword, interviewed at Interarm's Manchester warehouse.
+Cummings also appears in Anthony Sampson's 1991 two-part BBC2 documentary about the arms trade, The Two Edged Sword, interviewed at Interarms' Manchester warehouse.

-The history podcast This Guy Sucked, about the flaws of "great people", suggested that Cummings got Americans hooked on gun ownership, leading to its crises of mass shootings and violence.
+On the history podcast This Guy Sucked, historians Claire E. Aubin and Drew McKevitt suggested that Cummings was at least partially responsible for getting Americans hooked on gun ownership, leading to its crises of mass shootings and violence.